 - Switch to current TG in Promiscuous mode

-- Hit (Hold?) * while listening to a QSO in Promiscuous mode and it’ll switch the radio talk group to the current one being received so you can respond.
+- Hit * while listening to a QSO in Promiscuous mode and it’ll switch the radio talk group to the current one being received so you can respond.

-- This only seems to work if you catch it during the transmission
+- This only seems to work if you catch it during the transmission and within the N seconds for your Hold Time settings

 - Personally, I assigned a P/PF key to Last Call Reply which works 100%